 Credit card exclusion periods

-The ineligibility for sign-on bonus points doesn’t just affect a bank’s current customers.
-Most banks won’t award sign-up bonuses to customers who have recently cancelled their card/s with that bank either.
+It’s not just a bank’s current credit card holders who are ineligible to earn sign-on bonus points with a new card.
+Most banks also won’t award sign-up bonuses to customers who have recently cancelled their card/s with that bank.

 If you recently cancelled a card with a particular bank, you may even be ineligible for bonus points when applying for a different card offered by that bank to the one you previously had.